Ten reasons to join a University College

 2. All you can eat

-Meal plans at all of the colleges provide an awesome variety of food!
+Each college's meal plan is exclusive to their building, but they each provide an awesome variety of food!
 Here are a few special things I've noted about what each University College offers.

-Conrad Grebel Offers end of term banquets and weekly Community Suppers — these special meals allow students, staff, and faculty to connect, and relax.
+Conrad Grebel Offers end-of-term banquets and weekly Community Suppers — these special meals allow students, staff, and faculty to connect, and relax.
 Be sure to ask about Grebel's fill-the-table tradition and other meal plan perks.

 Renison Offers a meal plan with a commitment to locally sourced, sustainable food with an intercultural flair.
 Regular community events, including themed college dinners, trips to attractions around Waterloo and Southern Ontario, cooking lessons with their head chef Tim — and more!
 My Pantry is also available for DIY cooking anytime.